LowerRockLabs/LaravelLivewireTablesAdvancedFilters/README.md

 * Date Picker Filter
 * Smart Select (Select2 Style)

-Package is currently under active development & testing, please use caution when using.
+Package is currently under active development & testing, please use caution when using in a production environment.

-*Currently only supports Tailwind (no Bootstrap).*

 # Installation
 This package is available to be installed via Composer